Philip.

 He lowered his hand.

 They turned back to the armory.
-Philip was looking at the remaining swords when he heard a step on the stone behind him.
+Philip was studying the remaining swords when he heard a step on the stone behind him.

 Chenguer stood at the entrance, the light full on his face, his eyes wide and still.
 He was not looking at Philip or the others.
 He was looking at the weapons the way a man looks at something he has seen before in a dream.